Trump, GOP soften on opposition to $600 jobless benefit

 “We want a temporary extension of enhanced unemployment benefits," Trump said at the White House on Thursday.
 “This will provide a critical bridge for Americans who lost their jobs to the pandemic through no fault of their own.”

-On Friday, Trump took to Twitter to explicitly endorse extending the $600 payment and criticizing top Senate Democrat Chuck Schumer.
+On Friday, Trump took to Twitter to explicitly endorse extending the $600 payment and to criticize top Senate Democrat Chuck Schumer.

 “Very disappointed in @SenSchumer for blocking the temporary extension of the $600 unemployment benefits.
 The Do Nothing Democrats are more interested in playing politics than in helping our deserving people,” Trump tweeted.